Improved version (March 2011).

 - Somewhat remarkable but very

-important is that the centre of the flame must be positioned 5 to 6 mm left from
+important is that the center of the flame must be positioned 5 to 6 mm left from

-the centre of the cylinder hole.
+the center of the cylinder hole.
 Most probably reason is that the flame gasses

 are sucked-in under some angle;

 A fluttering flame due to air draft is fatal; flame-eaters mostly stop running

 immediately in that case because false and cold air is sucked-in then together

 with the flame gasses.